Yakiniku Gen

 Verdict: A Serious Yakiniku Address in Midtown East Worth Booking

 Yakiniku Gen at 250 E 52nd St is one of the few Japanese barbecue restaurants in New York City with a verifiable critical track record.
 Ranked #479 on Opinionated About Dining's Leading Restaurants in North America in 2024 and climbing to a Recommended listing before that, it has built a consistent case for itself among food-focused diners who care about sourcing and technique.
 If you are looking for a yakiniku dinner in Manhattan that goes beyond novelty, this is the booking to make.
-For a different yakiniku format or a more casual entry point, Yakiniku Futago is worth considering as an alternative.
+For a different yakiniku format or a more casual entry point, Yakiniku Futago works as an alternative.

 What to Expect

-Yakiniku — Japanese tabletop grilling — rewards diners who engage with the format rather than passively receive a meal.
+Yakiniku; Japanese tabletop grilling; rewards diners who engage with the format rather than passively receive a meal.
 At Yakiniku Gen, the experience is grounded in the quality of the beef and the precision of how it is cut and served.
 The Opinionated About Dining recognition, which covers venues across the continent and skews toward technically serious restaurants, signals that this is not a tourist-facing operation.
 It is a restaurant that has earned the attention of critics who track Japanese cuisine closely.

 The drinks program matters here as a practical decision factor.
 Yakiniku is a format where what you drink directly shapes the meal: the smoke, the fat, the char of grilled beef interact differently with cold beer, highballs, soju, or sake.
 A well-structured bar program at a yakiniku restaurant is not a side note, it is part of the core experience.
 Diners who plan to drink with the meal should think about pairings in advance rather than defaulting to whatever is easiest to order.
 For context on the broader Japanese whisky highball and sake pairing conventions that apply to yakiniku, those conventions are well-established across the format globally, including at venues like Cossott'e in Tokyo and Totoraku in Los Angeles.